Shin Seung-ho: Career

 He gained attention in 2021 for his portrayal of Hwang Jang-soo, a villainous sergeant who relentlessly bullies his juniors in the television series D.P., for which he was nominated for the Baeksang Arts Award for Best New Actor – Television.
 While filming D.P., he received an offer to play Go Won, a grumpy crown prince who hides a sweet side, in the historical fantasy Alchemy of Souls.
 The character, initially absent from the original script, was tailor-made for him by director Park Joon-hwa and the Hong sisters after meeting him, and Shin described it as the closest to his real-life personality.
 Also in 2022, he starred as the leader of a gang of thugs in Weak Hero, a teen action series based on the webtoon of the same name, in which he once again worked with D.P. director Han Jun-hee.
 Shin initially had to turn down the part because filming would have overlapped with Alchemy of Souls, but they eventually agreed to have him as a special appearance, and despite his short screentime, he received positive reviews for bringing a three-dimensional character to life.
 At the end of the year, he reprised his role as Go Won in the second season of Alchemy of Souls, and was cast in his second feature film, Pilot, in which he played Seo Hyun-seok, a junior airline pilot.
-In 2023, he signed contracts for two more films, the action movie Resurrected Man, based on a webtoon, and the mystery thriller Only God Knows Everything.
+In 2023, he signed contracts for two more films, the action movie Reawaken Man: The Red, based on a webtoon, and the mystery thriller Only God Knows Everything.
 The latter, released two years later, brought him awards as best actor at several international film festivals.